RuneKR/ords-fhir/README.md

 A [wiki page](https://github.com/MedSolve/ords-fhir/wiki/Creating-middleware) is created where these layers is described thoroughly.
 The point about these layers is that middleware can be added to run at a specific order when a request is made and thereby change or add functionality to ORDS.

 ## Configuration
 Minor configuration such as what port ORDS should run at and how much data a client can upload to the server can also be configured.
 These can be set either when ORDS is instantiated or via process variables.
-More can be read at the [wiki page](https://github.com/MedSolve/ords-fhir/wiki/Configuration)
+More can be read at the [wiki page](https://github.com/MedSolve/ords-fhir/wiki/Configuration).

 # Install
 This exists as an npm module.
 To install in your project:
 `npm install ords-fhir`

 # Usage
-An example repository has been created _Link to usage coming_
+An example repository has been created [here](https://github.com/MedSolve/ords-demo).

-# Some to do
+# Some to-do
 * More functionalities
 * Documentation